You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

-When TIA asked me to test January Labs Moisture Balancing Lotion ($28 in the shop), I looked at the ingredients before deciding to move forward.
+When TIA asked me to test January Labs Moisture Balancing Lotion ($28), I looked at the ingredients before deciding to move forward.
 Changing facial moisturizer in the dry NYC-area wintertime is a brave step!
 Since January Labs Moisture Balancing Lotion is primarily plant-based, I was curious how well it would work.

 At 58, I’ve been battling mild rosacea for a few years, so I wondered how the January Labs product would affect it.
 The lotion soothed my condition.
 Ingredients like aloe vera leaf juice, and chamomile and green tea leaf extract, have anti-inflammatory properties that can calm rosacea.